Kalli/clubster-analysis/src/steps.md

 1\.
 To calculate communities we first calculate the overlap in lineups between each pair of clubs.
 Based on how many bookings the two venues have in common we calculate what is called the [Jaccard index](https://en.wikipedia.org/wiki/Jaccard_index).

-From these calculations we create a [network](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics) where the clubs are the nodes and the Jaccard index are the edges connecting the nodes.
+From these calculations we create a [network](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics) where the clubs are the nodes and their Jaccard index values are the edges connecting the nodes.
 We then run [community detection](https://en.wikipedia.org/wiki/Louvain_modularity) algorithms on the network to detect communities or clusters of clubs that are strongly connected themselves.
 This groups

 </details>